heinosasshallik/TF2-ESP-PoC/README.md

 As a proof of concept it works, but it has some flaws:
 	The flickering is because frame buffering has not been implemented.
 	Vertical height not always displayed correctly.
-	If you clone it, then the offsets are probably outdated by now.
+	If you want to use it, then you will have to update the offsets, they are outdated by now.